California State Route 115: Route description

+(a) Route 8 southeasterly of Holtville to Route 78.

+(b) Route 78 east of Brawley to Route 111 at Calipatria.

 SR 115 begins with an interchange at I-8.
 It then heads northwest through the community of Date City and briefly enters the city of Holtville.
 Near its exit of the city, it intersects a few county roads before turning due north and continuing through rural Imperial County, eventually beginning an overlap with SR 78 and continuing west.
 East of Alamorio, SR 115 turns due north again, and intersects CR S26.
 After a few miles, the highway turns due west, reaching its north end in Calipatria at SR 111.

 SR 115 is part of the California Freeway and Expressway System, but is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 115 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.
 In 2013, SR 115 had an annual average daily traffic (AADT) of 830 between Wirt Road and East Avenue, and 5,800 between the intersection of Walnut Avenue and 5th Street and the intersection of the highway with Holt Avenue, the latter of which was the highest AADT for the highway.